"Protest that endures, I think, is moved by a hope far more modest

 I am chair of the Ecological Land Co-operative and managing director of the Fleming Policy Centre, and have been involved with the Transition Network since its inception, leading to me co-founding Transition Town Kingston and authoring the movement's second book, The Transition Timeline.

-I have also served as an advisor to the UK Department of Energy and Climate Change, a director of the campaigning organisation World Development Movement, edited booklets on nuclear power and carbon rationing and co-authored the All Party Parliamentary Group on Peak Oil's report into TEQs (Tradable Energy Quotas).
+I have also served as an advisor to the UK Department of Energy and Climate Change and a director of the campaigning organisation World Development Movement, and co-authored the All Party Parliamentary Group on Peak Oil's report into TEQs (Tradable Energy Quotas).

 Before 2005, I read Philosophy at the University of York before working, at various times, as a teacher, a massage therapist and the manager of a learning centre for marginalised groups."